markc/alsa/lib/md/Edirol_UA-25EX.md

 ### Testing sound output <a name="a2.3"></a>

 Test the card output.
-This command plays a woman voice on 2 channels ("Front Right", "Front Left"):
+This command plays a womans voice on 2 channels ("Front Right", "Front Left"):

     speaker-test -c2 -D plughw:UA25EX -twav